-Dr. Patrick is currently a postdoctoral fellow at Children’s Hospital Oakland Research Institute with Dr. Bruce Ames.
-She currently conducts clinical trials looking at the effects of micronutrients (vitamins and minerals) on metabolism, inflammation, DNA damage, and aging.
-In addition, she is investigating the role of vitamin D in brain function and other physiological functions.
+Dr. Patrick trained as a postdoctoral fellow at Children’s Hospital Oakland Research Institute with Dr. Bruce Ames.
+She investigated the effects of micronutrient (vitamins and minerals) inadequacies on metabolism, inflammation, DNA damage, and aging and whether supplementation can reverse the damage.
+In addition, she also investigated the role of vitamin D in brain function, behavior, and other physiological functions.
 In February of 2014 she published a paper in FASEB on how vitamin D regulates serotonin synthesis and how this relates to autism.

 Dr. Patrick has also done research on aging at the Salk Institute for Biological Sciences.
 At the Salk she investigated what role insulin signaling played in protein misfolding, which is commonly found in neurodegenerative diseases.